What we know about the victims at Robb Elementary School - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jose Lesh, Amanda Jackson, Chris Boyette, Sara Smart, Jeffrey Winter and Caroll Alvarado contributed to this report.
+CNN’s Jose Lesh, Amanda Jackson, Nicole Chavez, Chris Boyette, Sara Smart, Jeffrey Winter, Caroll Alvarado, David Williams, Sara Smart, Amanda Watts and Raja Razek contributed to this report.

 Comments